 Fireweed & Dwarf Fireweed

 Found throughout much of Alaska, there are many species of this wildflower and all are edible.
 This native is a staple in many Alaskan kitchens and harvested annually as its fall flower buds and flowers make a flavorful jelly, honey and tasty tea.
-Springs shoots are edible as are late spring leaves (best before flowering).
+Spring shoots are edible as are late spring leaves (best before flowering).
 Its asparagus-like stalks are high in vitamin C and A and can be eaten raw, steamed or stir-fried.
-Medicinal uses include fireweed tea for calming an upset stomach or constipation and a dried powered root paste blended with petroleum jelly for soothing insect-bite and skin abrasions.
+Medicinal uses include fireweed tea for calming an upset stomach or constipation and a dried powered root paste blended with petroleum jelly for soothing insect-bites and skin abrasions.
 Gastineau Guiding Company’s Nature Center on Mt.
 Roberts sells fireweed tea, honey and jelly made from the flower.

 We see this dwarf version of this brilliant beauty in the tree-line meadows of Mt.
 Roberts during our Town, Tram and Timberline Trek excursion.
-In fact, all of our excursion guests will see fireweed as its flower burst forth in late summer in recently disturbed areas, along the roadside or one of its most scenic locations, Brotherhood Bridge pullout.
+In fact, all of our excursion guests will see fireweed as its flowers burst forth in late summer in recently disturbed areas, along the roadside or one of its most scenic locations, the Brotherhood Bridge pullout.